New York City's 24-hour subway service resumes one year after COVID-19 shutdown

 "We're going to be asking customers to get off to allow the cleaning to occur," Foye said.
 "If people are on the car, we're not going to clean around them.
 We're not going to ask transit workers to do that."

 When the overnight shutdown began on May 6, 2020, trains did not run from 1-5 a.m.
-Those hours were later adjusted to 2-4 a.m. in February.
+Those hours were later adjusted to 2 to 4 a.m. in February.
 In the 113-year history of the subway system, it had only been closed for short periods in times of emergency.